 USC Alumna Says University Botched Handling of her Rape Case 2o Years Ago.
 The Huffington Post, September 2013.

 ATIXA/SCOPE offer their comments to the Negotiated Rulemaking Committee for the Violence Against Women and Campus SaVE Acts.

 The Oklahoman quoted Daniel Swinton, J.D., Ed.D., Senior Executive Vice President at The NCHERM Group, in an article that explores the impact of sexual misconduct and other student conduct issues on the practice of student expulsion.
 Swinton comments that cases wherein a student is found responsible for several counts of sexual misconduct would generally be grounds for the university to expel that student permanently: “I think expulsion is probably warranted even with one incident,” he said.
 “I’m not sure what it would take to get expelled if they’re not expelled for that.”

-- Best Practices for Informational Title IX posters
+ATIXA Tip of the Week: Best Practices for Informational Title IX posters